Kappa1 Coronae Australis

-Kappa^{1} Coronae Australis (Kappa^{1} CrA), Latinized from κ^{1} Coronae Australis, is a star located in the southern constellation Corona Australis.
-It has an apparent magnitude of 6.17, placing it near the limit for naked eye visibility.
+Kappa^{1} Coronae Australis is a white-hued star located in the southern constellation Corona Australis.
+Its name is a Bayer designation that is Latinized from κ^{1} Coronae Australis, and abbreviated Kappa^{1} CrA or κ^{1} CrA.
+This star has an apparent magnitude of 6.17, placing it near the limit for naked eye visibility.

 There has been some disagreement about the object's distance.
 The New Hipparcos Reduction calculates a parallax of 21.18±6.53 mas, yielding a distance of 154±47 light years, somewhat poorly constrained.
 New analysis from the Gaia spacecraft find that it has a physical relation to κ^{2} Coronae Australis.
 Both of their currently parallaxes place them around 700 light years away.
 As of 2018, the two stars have an angular separation of 20.5 arcsecond along a position angle of 359 °.